 As per Smashwords, here are the important links you need:

-Is it worth it?
+Is it worth it to get an EIN?
 Yes.
 Why should 1/3 of my earnings be held back?
 I'm Canadian, I pay my taxes here.

 Does anyone know the correct mailing address for sending in the W-8BEN form to Amazon?